lbrth/cleanme/README.md

 **How to install ?**

-After download, run `python setup.py install`.
+After download, run `python setup.py install`. run it with `sudo` if there is some troublshouting during installation.

 **How to use it ?**